tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Features =

 * **Immigration control:**
   Access to the basic and important entrances into the back-end such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-signup.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php` will be validated by means of a country code based on IP address.
-It allows you to configure either whitelist or blacklist to specify the countires.
+It allows you to configure either whitelist or blacklist to [specify the countires](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements "ISO 3166-1 alpha-2 - Wikipedia"), [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "Classless Inter-Domain Routing - Wikipedia") for a range of IP addresses and [AS number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet) "Autonomous system (Internet) - Wikipedia") for a group of IP networks.

 * **Zero-day Exploit Prevention:**
   Unlike other security plugins and firewalls based on attack patterns, the original feature "**W**ord**P**ress **Z**ero-day **E**xploit **P**revention" (WP-ZEP) is focused on vulnerability patterns.
 It is simple but still smart and strong enough to block any malicious accesses to `wp-admin/*.php`, `plugins/*.php` and `themes/*.php` even from the permitted countries.
 It will protect your site against certain types of attack such as CSRF, LFI, SQLi, XSS and so on, **even if you have some vulnerable plugins and themes in your site**.